NohaKareem/the-arch-gathering/readme.md

 Built as an integrated assignment for courses 6003 and 6007.

 ## notes
-* login, registration and about pages are rendered in ejs, available in the back-end folder, and sent to the front-end for display (using sendFile)
+* about page is rendered in ejs - available in the back-end folder - and sent to the front-end for display (using sendFile())

 ## project run
 * in back-end server (/back-end)